centria/cs-exercises-20/README.md

 ### Exercise_77

-CrEate the method **public static void RemoveLast(List\<string\> strings)** in the exercise template.
+create the method **public static void RemoveLast(List\<string\> strings)** in the exercise template.
 The method should remove the last value in the list it receives as a parameter.
 If the list is empty, the method does nothing.

 ```cs
 List<string> strings = new List<string>();